codedex-io/github-chapter-2-contributions/README.md

 Hi!
 My name is Gabi!
 This was added on 19-10-2025 😎

 Hi, my name is Anas !
 This was added on 20-10-2025 💕

+Hi!
+Loïc was here!
+This was added on 20 October 2025.💖